How to Play Live Dealer Blackjack

 Mobile Compatibilty

-As an increasing number of casino players switch to mobile gambling, game creators also optimize their content for iPhones and Android devices, as well.
-The mobile technology has improved significantly in the past few years and as a result, the live games now are streamed in HD quality even to mobile phones and tablets.
-For a seamless gaming experience, however, mobile users need to make sure their device has enough processing power, stable connection, and the latest software updates.
+As more casino players move to mobile gambling, developers continue to optimize their games for iPhones and Android devices.
+Mobile technology has advanced greatly in recent years, so live games are now streamed in HD quality even on phones and tablets.
+For a smooth experience, however, users should ensure their device has adequate processing power, a stable connection, and the latest software updates.

 Counting Cards in Live Dealer Blackjack

-Some blackjack players believe that since the live games do not use RNG software it is possible to count cards in an effective, profitable way.
-This is a common misconception among less experienced players.
-In fact, live blackjack has been designed to prevent card counting or, at least, to make it ineffective.
+Some blackjack players think that because live games do not rely on RNG software, card counting can be both effective and profitable.
+This is a common misconception among less-experienced players.
+In reality, live blackjack is designed to prevent card counting or, at the very least, make it ineffective.

 Speed of the Game

-Usually, card counters manage to gain a small advantage over the casino (around 1%) by determining when to apply small changes to basic strategy and more importantly, when to increase their bets.
-This small advantage does not show in every hand played, however – it is realized over a long period.
-In other words, the more hands they play per hour, the closer they get to the expected returns from the game.
+Card counters typically gain a small edge over the casino (about 1%) by knowing when to deviate from basic strategy and, more important, when to raise their bets.
+This edge does not appear in every hand; it emerges over time.
+Therefore, the more hands they play per hour, the closer they come to the expected returns.

 Penetration

-The main reason why card counting is unproductive in live blackjack is the poor deck penetration.
-It is usually around 50%, which means that the cards are shuffled after only half of them have been dealt.
-The deeper the deck penetration, the more accurate counting will be.
-That is why it is often recommended that counters play games with penetration of 75% or more.
+The primary reason card counting is ineffective in live blackjack is poor deck penetration.
+It is typically around 50%, meaning the cards are shuffled after only half of the shoe has been dealt.
+The deeper the penetration, the more accurate the count, which is why counters usually seek games with 75% penetration or higher.

 Rules and Additional Things to Consider

-To gain as much advantage as possible, card counters should look for blackjack variations with very favorable rules.
-Currently, many of the live blackjack games are played under very liberal rules, indeed.
-But some live casinos are starting to use continuous shuffling shoes.
-These devices continually shuffle the cards that are used in the game – in this process, the cards that have already been dealt are shuffled with the rest of the decks.
-In addition, several cards are “burned” at the beginning of a new shoe.
+To maximize their edge, card counters look for blackjack variations with favorable rules.
+While many live blackjack games do offer liberal rules, some casinos now employ continuous shuffling shoes.
+These devices constantly shuffle the dealt cards back into the remaining decks, and several cards are “burned” at the start of each shoe.